 Foreshore improvement works, Tanunda Drive, Rivervale

-The Western Australian Planning Commission (WAPC) has contracted Western Australian civil construction firm MMM WA Civil to undertake major remediation works along the Rivervale foreshore near Tanunda Drive, commencing in September 2019.
+The Western Australian Planning Commission (WAPC) has contracted Western Australian civil construction firm MMM WA Civil to undertake major remediation works along the Rivervale foreshore near Tanunda Drive.

 What is happening at the foreshore near Tanunda Drive in Rivervale?
 Why do these improvements need to happen?